nemanjam/redux-ecommerce/README.md

 - Home, Products, Product Details, Liked, Cart, Login and Error pages
 - State management with Redux
+- Responsive design with Bootstrap
 - Products pagination with infinite scroll
 - Insert Advertisements at every N products
 - Products sorting by price, weight, size asc and desc
 - Product filtering by brand and color
-- Ability to like the product (wishlist)
+- Ability to like the products (wishlist)
 - Product Details page with image magnify
 - Cart with increment, decrement and remove product abilities
 - Login/Register form with Formik validation